Ethernet cables are everywhere. They are the workhorses of the wired network world.

 What Is Ethernet?

 Ethernet is a way of connecting computers and other network devices in a physical space.
 This is often referred to as a local area network or LAN.
-The idea of an Ethernet network is that computers and other devices can share files, information and data between each other efficiently.
+The idea of an Ethernet network is that computers and other devices can share files, information and data with each other efficiently.

 Ethernet was released in 1980.
-By 1982, the Institute of Electrical and Electronics Engineers (IEEE) standardised the format, so all networking and computer devices would use the same ports.
-The IEEE created a written guide to Ethernet standards, and work to improve these standards as technology advances.
+By 1982, the Institute of Electrical and Electronics Engineers (IEEE) standardised the format, so that all networking and computer devices would use the same ports.
+The IEEE created a written guide to Ethernet standards, and works to improve these standards as technology advances.
 All Ethernet cable manufacturers must adhere to these strict standards to ensure quality and safety.